 While he’s well-versed in politics, he isn’t of a bickering mindset.
 For Ondrasik, it’s about the conversation.
 “Blood on My Hands,” the track, accompanying acoustic version, and docu-music video, “Blood on My Hands (White House Version),” has had millions of streams to date (despite little-to-no radio play).
 Like other protest songs of the past— “Ohio” by Crosby, Stills, Nash & Young or “The Times They Are a-Changin’” by Bob Dylan—Ondrasik aimed to point out a problem.
 While it’s critical of President Biden’s administration, he says that if a Republican were President, the song would remain the same, only the names would change.

-Thanks to the song, Ondrasik is still working with evacuation groups that strive to help the American citizens left behind in Afghanistan by the U.S. government, as well as the Afghan people who remain there largely under the threat of terrorism.
+Thanks to the song, years later, Ondrasik is still working with evacuation groups that strive to help the American citizens left behind in Afghanistan by the U.S. government, as well as the Afghan people who remain there largely under the threat of terrorism.
 It’s a difficult, and at times a polarizing subject, but it’s one Ondrasik is not shying away from.
 Not because of any politics or partisan pats on the back, but simply because he knows it’s the right thing to do.

 Ondrasik notes, “There has been a tradition of musicians speaking truth to power.
 In the current tribal culture, our freedom of expression has never been more critical.”